 And I’m not just talking about learning new words from the songs (although you definitely will do that!).

 In this article, we’ll show you some of the most fun and popular songs to learn English with music lyrics.

-And… they can also help you improve your English by teaching you important language concepts!
+We’ll also show you exactly how they can improve your English skills by teaching you four important language concepts!

 There are many ways that music lyrics can help you learn English.
 Choose the way you like best, and you can cater to your personal learning style!

 Research shows that people learn in different ways, and some people learn the best through music.
 Listening to music also affects the way your brain learns.

 However, there’s something else music can do for you apart from helping you learn and memorize words in English.
 The lyrics in English songs are extremely important.
 Songs are a type of literature, almost like poems.
 They use a lot of different literary techniques that exist in English.
 They sometimes play with the language in a way that can make it hard for English language learners to understand.